-In the interest of child safety and program planning, if a change in family plans affects your child's attendance or arrival time, please let the CYP or your FCC Provider know in advance or as soon as possible after your child's typical arrival time.
+If a change in plans affects your child's attendance or arrival time, please let the CYP or your CDH Provider know.
+Notify your program of any absence in advance or as soon as possible after your child's typical arrival time.
+If your family is going on vacation, please follow the vacation guidelines in the Program Administration section of this Parent Handbook.

+You must notify the CYP when you know that your child will be late to the program.
 If your child does not arrive when expected and you have not contacted the program within a reasonable amount of time, the CYP is obligated to ensure that your child is not in distress.
 The program will attempt to contact you, then your spouse, and then individuals listed on your emergency contact list.
-If CYP Professionals are still unable to verify your child's safety, they will contact your chain of command and installation security if necessary until your child is located.
+If CYP Professionals are still unable to verify the safety of your child, they will contact your chain of command and installation security if necessary until your child is located.